The Good Funeral Guide Accreditation Scheme

 Cost breakdown

-The fee for accrediting a funeral business with more than one branch in person will incur an additional cost of £50 per extra location.
+The fee for accrediting a business with more than one location will incur an additional cost of £50 per extra branch or site.
 We would require you to organise transport between locations.

-This may be adjusted to reflect increased costs to us (e.g. printing, postage, etc.), with an additional fee of £150 payable in year 3 to cover the costs of the required virtual meeting with our Board of Directors to ensure we are updated on any changes to the business.
+An additional fee of £250 is payable in year 3 to cover the costs of the required virtual meeting with our Board of Directors to ensure we are updated on any changes to the business.

 After a further three years, a detailed re-visit is required.
 This will be charged at the prevailing rate.